Hannes-Soosaar/wellness-app/README.md

 | **Text**        | White           | `#FFFFFF` | For contrast on the green background |
 | **Hover BG**    | Slightly darker | `#91B6A8` | Adds interactive feedback            |
 | **Disabled BG** | Light Gray      | `#E0E7E9` | Shows it’s not active or tappable    |

+**Creating an account.**

+-Verify email.
+    Verification of your email address is required to start using your account -Request new password.